canonical/smartctl-exporter-snap/README.md

-# Snap Smartctl Exporter
+# Smartctl Exporter Snap

-The snap-smartctl-exporter is a snap for the [smartctl_exporter](https://github.com/prometheus-community/smartctl_exporter/).
+Smartctl Exporter Snap is a snap for the [smartctl_exporter](https://github.com/prometheus-community/smartctl_exporter/).